ihsoft/TimberbornModsUnity/Assets/DutchWindmill/StaticFiles/ThunderstorePackage/README.md

 # Dutch Windmill

 This mods adds a Dutch Windmill which acts as a Gristmill that doesn't need power.
 As such it can be placed anywhere and it will grind all the wheat you can give it.

-## Disclaimer!

-This plugin is currently only supported in the **experimental** version of Timberborn.

 ## How to use